Information Mainly for Precinct 19-24 Voters

 place is Hope Lutheran Church.

-Website changes being made This web page, (still
+Website changes being made This web page will

-19-24.
-If you were trying to get to the similar web page for Precinct
+reflect Precinct 19-24.
+If you were trying to get to the similar web

 "Information Mainly for Precinct 19-25 Voters".